United Auto Workers: Organizing the Big Three

+The Ford Motor Company was the last of the "Big Three" automakers to recognize the UAW.
+Henry Ford and his security manager, Harry Bennett, used brute force to keep the union out of Ford.
+They set up the Ford Service Department to spy on and intimidate workers.
+At the Battle of the Overpass, Ford Service Department personnel beat union organizers in front of news photographers.
+Despite Ford's attempts to destroy them, photographs of the incident reached the press and helped turn public opinion against the company.
+However, Ford continued to refuse to sign a contract.
+The UAW's cause was hindered by its weakness with Black workers.
+Older Black workers felt loyalty to Henry Ford because he had hired and paid them well at a time when other auto companies would not.
+Furthermore, many feared that Black workers were being asked to risk their jobs but would be "pushed aside and ignored" once the union had secured their votes.
+It took four years of organizing efforts for the UAW to win the right to represent Ford employees.
+On May 21, 1941, following a strike at Ford's Rouge plant, a decisive majority of employees, including most Black employees, voted to join the UAW.
+The UAW extracted a better deal from Ford than from other automakers, including pay increases, a closed shop, and rehiring of pro-union workers.
+The agreement also included a non-discrimination clause drafted by Shelton Tappes, a Black foundryman who had served on the UAW negotiating team.

-Communists provided many of the organizers and took control of key union locals, especially Local 600 which represented the largest Ford plants.
-The Communist faction controlled some of the key positions in the union, including the directorship of the Washington office, the research department, and the legal office.
+Communists provided many of the organizers and led some key union locals, especially Local 600 which represented the largest Ford plants.
+The Communist faction had some key positions in the union, including the directorship of the Washington office, the research department, and the legal office.
 Walter Reuther at times cooperated closely with the Communists, but he and his allies formed strategically an anticommunist current within the UAW.
 The UAW discovered that it had to be able to uphold its side of a bargain if it was to be a successful bargaining agency with a corporation, which meant that wildcat strikes and disruptive behavior by union members had to be stopped by the union itself.
 According to one writer, many UAW members were extreme individualists who did not like being bossed around by company foremen or by union agents.
 Leaders of the UAW realized that they had to control the shop floor, as Reuther explained in 1939: "We must demonstrate that we are a disciplined, responsible organization; we not only have power, but that we have power under control.".